Gone Away (song): Certifications and sales

 The single was certified platinum by the RIAA on November 14, 2025.
 It was also certified Gold in Australia by the ARIA and New Zealand by the RMNZ.

 Music video

 The music video, shot in grainy quality, was directed by Nigel Dick and was filmed on February 11, 1997 at the Morrell Meat Building in Los Angeles.
 It shows the band playing in a dark, and apparently abandoned slaughterhouse.
 Dexter Holland, for most of the video, sings to a shining hanging light bulb.
 He is the only band member to interact with this bulb, though other lightbulbs are shown in each band member's respective rooms.
-Dexter also sings into a suspended microphone which is also used in the video; it swings back and forth as the video fades to black.
+Holland also sings into a suspended microphone, which swings back and forth as the video fades to black.

 DVD appearances

 The music video appears on the Complete Music Video Collection DVD, released in 2005.
 The DVD also contains a storyboard version of the video (with the storyboard playing over top the music video).